What Will 100 Pushups a Day Do for You?

 Why do 100 pushups a day?

-I am sure you would agree that as you get older, it gets harder to get/stay in shape, right?
+I am sure you would agree that as you get older, it gets harder to get in or stay in shape, right?

 Forget about getting fit, how about just losing weight, like your pot belly or man boobs.

-It gets harder and harder to look and feel athletic, especially when you are over 40, 50 and 60+.
+It gets harder and harder to look and feel athletic, especially when you are over 40, 50, and 60 years of age.

-But this problem of an aging body gets worse.
+But this problem of an aging body gets even worse.

 You lose muscle mass every year.

-After age 35 you will lose between .5 – 1.
-Percent of your muscle mass annually unless you engage in regular physical activity to prevent it.
+After age 35, you will lose between .5 – 1.0 percent of your muscle mass annually unless you engage in regular physical activity to prevent it.

-By engaging in regular resistance training and following a sound diet that includes adequate amounts of protein, you can prevent most of the muscle loss associated with age.
+By engaging in a regular resistance training program and following a sound diet that includes adequate amounts of protein, you can prevent most of the muscle loss associated with age.

-Health experts recommend that you engage in some of the resistance training that focuses on all major muscle groups a minimum of 2 times per week and up to 5 times per week depending upon your goals.1)https://www.sharecare.com/health/types-of-exercise-programs/muscle-mass-after-35
+Health experts recommend that you engage in some type of resistance training that focuses on all major muscle groups a minimum of 2 times per week and up to 5 times per week, depending upon your goals. ¹

 If you do not make a concerted effort to maintain and build your muscle, you are facing trouble.

-With less muscle mass, you will be fatter.
+With less muscle mass, you will continue to pack on the pounds.

 You have a 3 out of 4 chance of being overweight or obese after the age of 20.

-Even if you become a walker (which is great) and make sure to take a 30 minute walk every day, that is not enough.
+Even if you become a walker (which is excellent) and make sure to take a 30-minute walk every day, that is not enough.